 What is a massage gun?

-Other names for this type of therapy include a deep tissue massage or a self-massage and it can be done on areas of the body with significant muscle mass — such as the neck, back, shoulders and legs — to help alleviate or prevent muscle soreness.
-“The massage guns can cause local stimulation to drive the cascade of blood flow and associated nutrients to those areas,” explained Rahul Shah, MD, an orthopedic spine and neck surgeon.
+Other names for this type of therapy include a deep tissue massage or a self-massage, and it can be done on areas of the body with significant muscle mass — such as the neck, back, shoulders and legs — to help alleviate or prevent muscle soreness.
+“The massage guns can cause local stimulation to drive the cascade of blood flow and associated nutrients to those areas,” explained Dr. Rahul Shah, an orthopedic spine and neck surgeon.
 “These are also the areas where muscles are likely to build lactic acid [which causes a burning sensation] and other byproducts of increasing muscle fatigue.
 By stimulating blood flow to these areas, these toxins can also be effectively neutralized.”

 Best massage guns to shop